 In 1998 a group of community leaders came together out of concern for kids on the west side of Springfield, Ohio, and formed SCYM.
 SCYM now serves over 600 elementary and middle school students city-wide each year, with the help of more than 300 volunteers dedicated to “helping kids crush the odds with the love of God.”
 SCYM is a 501(c)3 nonprofit organization.
 Click here to view our Guidestar profile, including Form 990.

-Tyler has been at SCYM since 2011 and directs the Manpower and Wise Guys programs, as well as working with Camp Boost.
-A Springfield native, Tyler and his wife Krista have two sons and one daughter, whom he is actively instilling with his love for baseball and wiffle ball.
+Tyler has been at SCYM since 2011 and has directed all SCYM programs except GirlPower.
+A Springfield native, Tyler and his wife, Krista, have two sons and one daughter, whom he is actively instilling with his love for baseball and wiffle ball.
 One of Tyler’s favorite verses for ministry is Luke 18:16: “Let the children come to me.
 Don’t stop them!
 For the Kingdom of God belongs to those who are like these children.”
-(NLT) He and his family attend RiverSong Church.
+(NLT) He and his family attend Everyday Church.

 Eryca brings the unique perspective of being a former SCYM kid!
 As a middle school student she was part of the STARS Afterschool Program at Westside, as well as the beginning stages of GirlPower.
 Later she began attending Westside where she began her walk with Christ.
-She is a graduate of Springfield High, Clark State, and Wright State University.
-She loves coffee, to travel and go on adventures, and is part of Westside Christian Community.
-Eryca is married to Bryon, whom she first met at Clark Middle School, and they have a daughter.
+She is a graduate of Springfield High and Wright State University.
+She loves coffee, to travel and go on adventures, and attends Champion City Church.
+Eryca is married to Bryon, whom she first met at Clark Middle School, and they have a daughter and a son.

 Our Mission, Vision, and Values

-MISSION: The mission of Springfield Christian Youth Ministries (SCYM) is to help city school students grow in healthy directions spiritually, educationally, socially, and physically by:
+MISSION: The mission of Springfield City Youth Mission (SCYM) is to help city school students grow in healthy directions spiritually, educationally, socially, and physically by:

 – Following the teachings of Christ